-Hummingbirds are some of the most desirable backyard birds, but what happens to hummingbirds in winter?
-While these birds are typically only found in northern backyards during the summer—with the exception of the Anna's hummingbird, a year-round Pacific Coast resident—the occasional hummingbird can overwinter in northern areas.
-This brings up the problem of how to keep hummingbird nectar from freezing so these tiny birds always have a reliable food source even when flowers may not be blooming.
+For many homeowners, hummingbirds are some of the most desirable backyard birds, but few consider what happens to the charming visitors during the colder winter months.
+While hummingbirds are typically only found in northern yards during the summer—with the exception of Anna's hummingbird, a year-round Pacific Coast resident—the occasional hummingbird can overwinter in northern areas.
+However, most homeowners aren't aware of this fact, leading many to bring their hummingbird nectar and feeders indoors for the season and leaving visiting birds without a source of food.

 The Dangers of Cold Weather

-Low nighttime temperatures can freeze hummingbird sugar water, however, and night-starved birds may have to wait for hours for the nectar to thaw enough for drinking.
+Low nighttime temperatures can freeze hummingbird sugar water, and night-starved birds may have to wait hours for the nectar to thaw enough to drink.
 Furthermore, frozen nectar can also crack or otherwise damage hummingbird feeders, making them less useful for feeding hummingbirds all year round.

 How to Keep Hummingbird Nectar From Freezing